melisgl/try/README.md

       the test is called implicitly.

-    - `R` is like `r`, but [`*TRY-RERUN*`][01e7] and [`TRY:*RERUN*`][63db] are set to `T`, so all tests are rerun.
+    - `R` is like `r`, but [`*TRY-RERUN*`][01e7] and [`TRY:*RERUN*`][63db] are set to `T`, to ensure that all tests are rerun.
 With a prefix argument, the test is called implicitly.

 - Visiting source locations: